Our CBD Oil Story

 <— That’s them!! (a few weeks before the first seizure.)
 Adorable, weren’t they?

 Hearing the fall followed by Gunner’s yell, running in, and seeing Colten… No. Words.
 Can.
 Describe.
 We aren’t the first parents to see something like this, and sadly won’t we be the last.
 But needless to say, this scared everyone.
-Bill went into rescue mode doing all the things one shouldn’t do with someone mid-seizure.
-I called 911 and freaked out on the operator.
+I Bill went into rescue mode doing all the things one shouldn’t do with someone mid-seizure.
+Adriane called 911 and freaked out on the operator.
+The city of Lexington was shut down due to a ice storm.
 Understandably, Gunner ran and hid.
 (Poor guy.)
 We weren’t prepared for that day.
 Thankfully, the EMTs were.
 Excellent is a word I often use to describe them, and it doesn’t do them justice.

 At the hospital, we answer all the doctor’s questions except one.
 Did the seizure cause the fall, or did the fall cause the seizure?
 Until that moment, we hadn’t given it any thought.
 In our minds, the fall caused the seizure.
 What do you mean?
 Are you saying this could happen again?